Adventure Awaits in Kamay Botany Bay National Park

 - All Ages

 Sydney is home to some of the most beautiful beaches, coves and ocean pools in Australia, but vying for a spot on a warm, sunny day can be a real battle.
-If you’re wanting to leave the shoreside bustling to the more spirited among us, just a short drive from the city centre you’ll find a waterside haven that stretches for miles.

 The Kamay Botany Bay National Park is the perfect day trip for families needing to stretch their legs and explore a historical part of Sydney that delivers on all fronts.
 With 458 hectares of coastal bushland at your disposal, there’s plenty to see and do here without competing with other daytrippers for the best slice of land.